pcapel/react-network-tools/README.md

 ---

 # Socket
-Socket contains two namespaced components, `Emit` and `On`.
+Socket contains two name-spaced components, `Emit` and `On`.
 These are exactly what you think they are.

 ## Socket.Emit
 The `Emit` wrapper is the most complex out of all of the components this package provides, since it has some varied use cases.
-The simplest, and most familiar, is when it is used like any other AJAX request.
+The simplest, and most familiar, is when it is used like any other asynchronous request.
 That is, you emit to the socket and expect a return value.
-This would normally be the callback function provided, but I haven't really thought this through enough to implement that yet.
+This would normally be the callback function provided, which in this case can be passed with the `acknowledge` prop.

 The next is a simple notification event.
 Something on the client happened, and we want to notify the server so that it can do something with the information.